saschaTrippel/favel/Favel_Dataset/README.md

 FAVEL Dataset is structured in train set and test set of facts.
 Typically, the train set should be used to fit your algorithm and the test set to evaluate the algorithm.

-#Positive Data
+# **Positive Data**
 The positive data is collected from DBPedia.
 For each relation we queried DBPedia by issuing a SPARQL query and took top 50 results.
-We collected a total of 550 correct facts (150 in test set and 400 in train set).
+We collected a total of 550 correct facts (165 in test set and 385 in train set).

-#Negative Data
+# **Negative Data**
 The negative data is created by using the positive data that we have extracted earlier.
 Assume a triple (s,p,o) in a knowledge base K.
 1. We created triples (s',p,o) by random shuffling of s.